ShopifyShopify

 You also need to choose a theme of your preference while developing a Shopify store.
 Choose a theme that best represents your business.

-Customization is also essential, but experts recommend doing it once the Magento 2 migration process is over.
+Customization is also essential, but experts recommend doing it once the Magento 1 to Magento 2 migration process is over.
 It will help you avoid some risks.

 Step 2: Back Up Your Magento Site